zleckron/cseduHackUMBC19/README.md

 _Making it look good: Cascading Style Sheets_
 - File > New or `Cmd-n` to make a new file, save it to `styles.css` (CSS style sheet) in the same folder as `index.html`
-- Link your stylesheet to your HTML file:
+- Link your stylesheet to your HTML header section:
   `<link rel="stylesheet" type="text/css href="styles.css">`

 CSS rule syntax: